 including limericks.
-Limericks have a specific rhyme and rhythm pattern that we have to teaching poetry, but the script saved me!
+Limericks have a specific rhyme and rhythm pattern that we have to follow as we write.
+If we don't follow the rules, we won't end up with a limerick.

 66 I was nervous about

 -Heidi, NY